linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-5-ingress-controllers-with-traefik.md

 OR do it all in a single step by adding `--create-namespace`
 - `helm install traefik traefik/traefik -f values.yaml -n traefik --create-namespace`

-## Other Options
-Some of the options you might notice depend on persistent storage.
-Just be sure you have storage configured in your cluster before using any of those options (which I'll talk about in my next post).

-Specifically I noticed the persistence section in the values.yaml file, but that only pertains to storing certificates acquired directly through Traefik.
-I would just recommend ignoring that option and sticking with cert-manager.

-Traefik provides some examples of common use cases which might also be helpful: https://github.com/traefik/traefik-helm-chart/blob/master/EXAMPLES.md

 ## Verify Your Deployment (or DaemonSet)
 - Vanilla install: `kubectl get deploy`
   ```